-(3) An Annual Report of Contractor Expenditures for Employee Supplemental Compensation no later than March 1 of each year.

-(c) Pay and Benefit Programs
+- (3) An Annual Compensation and Benefits Report no later than March 15th of each year. - (c) Pay and Benefit Programs

-The Contractor shall establish pay and benefit programs for Incumbent Employees and Non- Incumbent Employees as defined in paragraphs (1) and (2) below; provided, however, that employees scheduled to work fewer than 20 hours per week receive only those benefits required by law.
+The Contractor shall maintain pay and benefit programs for its employees; provided, however, that employees scheduled to work fewer than 20 hours per week receive only those benefits required by law.
 Employees are eligible for benefits, subject to the terms, conditions, and limitations of each benefit program.
-Reimbursement for individual compensation is subject to the limits established by 41 U.S.C.
-4304(a)(16).